 Drive direct bookings

-A key best practice to follow for hotel revenue management is to drive direct bookings.
+A key best practice strategy to follow for hotel revenue management is to drive direct bookings.
 By getting as many people as possible to book directly with you, you can minimize third-party distribution costs and can better track data which will help you control pricing and segment out your audience.
 This will allow you to pick up on trends, define traveler groups, whether people book far ahead of time or if you get lots of walk-ins, etc. Using this information, you may define cancellation policies that can have a great impact on revenue management.

 Since renting rooms and suites is providing your market with a perishable commodity, you want to rent out as many rooms as possible each night.
 When you are in a high-demand period, determining how much to overbook is key.